Our Daily Schedule

 80-Minute Classes and an 8:30am Start Time

-This schedule, with our new 80-minute classes (as opposed to our former 50-minute classes), will allow for deeper, more experiential learning.
-In addition to lectures, teachers will now have time to hold in-class activities and follow-up on those activities within the same class period.
-Classes will be less rushed, allowing teachers and students time to fully dive into the subject material.
+Our 80-minute classes allow for deeper, more experiential learning.
+In addition to lectures, teachers have time to hold in-class activities and follow up on those activities within the same class period.
+Classes are less rushed, allowing teachers and students time to fully dive into the subject material.
 With fewer classes per day (four instead of six) there is time saved in less commuting between classes, settling in and winding down.
 Consequentially, with just four classes per day, there is also less homework to navigate each night – students can better focus on the homework they do have, leaving them less exhausted and stressed out.

-Our dining hall will be open for those who need to be on campus early due to public school district bus schedules – those students can still save time at home by eating breakfast in our dining hall.
+Our dining hall is open for those who need to be on campus early due to public school district bus schedules – those students can still save time by eating breakfast in our dining hall instead of at home.

 For questions about the schedule and how it relates to course selection, please contact Director of Studies Rick Tony at email@example.com.

-For transportation questions related to morning arrivals, please contact Director of Transportation Peter Redmond at email@example.com.
+For transportation questions related to morning arrivals, please contact Director of Transportation Peter Redmond P'13 at firstname.lastname@example.org.